neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 to send the random numbers from the `sample` object into the `k` UserObject in the sub-sub app named `nek`.
 In order to fetch the [!ac](QOI) from the nested physics apps, we use a [SamplerReporterTransfer](https://mooseframework.inl.gov/source/transfers/SamplerReporterTransfer.html) to get the $T_i$ from the sub-app.
-This will be held by the `storage` [StochasticReporter](https://mooseframework.inl.gov/source/reporters/StochasticReporter.html).
+This will be held by the `storage` [StochasticMatrix](https://mooseframework.inl.gov/source/reporters/StochasticMatrix.html).
 Finally, we use a [StatisticsReporter](https://mooseframework.inl.gov/source/reporters/StatisticsReporter.html) to conduct some statistical analysis on our [!ac](QOI).

 !listing /tutorials/nek_stochastic/driver.i
-  start=Reporters
+  start=MultiApps

 ## Summary

-[summary] summarizes the data flow for stochastic simulations.
+[summary] summarizes the data flow for this stochastic simulation.
 The only specialization for NekRS is the use of [NekScalarValue](https://cardinal.cels.anl.gov/source/userobjects/NekScalarValue.html) to receive the data, which the user is then responsible for applying in the NekRS input files as appropriate.